 Then I called Mullinax back.
 It turns out in their catalog on rebuilt heads, there’s a note that explains this issue.
 Thomas couldn’t print from their electronic catalog so he sent me a photo:

 As you can see, this covers 6.0 Ford diesel cylinder heads from 7/19/04 through 12/18/06.
 Sorry the end of the text is cut off, it says: “Rocker Carrier Bolts (and dowels) Have Been Eliminated, Head Bolts Are Sufficient To Retain (and align) Carrier Per Engineering.”

 Here is another link on TSB 06-24-4 that echoes the same as above: http://www.underhoodservice.com/tech-tip-use-caution-when-replacing-ford-diesel-cylinder-heads/

 After discussing all the above with our customer, he verifying everything Mullinax told us with his Ford dealer, we both decided to install our cylinder heads without rocker box mounting bolts or dowels.

-I’m happy at report no issues on installation and the F550 has over 23,000 miles, running, according to the customer, “perfectly”.
+I’m happy at report no Ford 6.0 problems or issues on installation and the F550 has over 23,000 miles, running, according to the customer, “perfectly”.